-Although its importance is often overstated, the GMAT is, of course, a critical factor in the MBA admissions process.
+Although its importance is often overstated the GMAT is of course a critical factor in the MBA admissions tutoring process.

-While some applicants can achieve their target score without investing in any sort of GMAT prep service beyond purchasing some prep books, most applicants invest in an app, in-person or online GMAT class, or in-person or online GMAT 1-1 tutoring.
+While some applicants can achieve their target score without investing in any sort of GMAT prep service beyond purchasing the best GMAT prep books.
+Most applicants invest in an app, in-person vs online GMAT class, or in-person vs online GMAT 1-1 tutoring.
 In this article, we’ll explore the pros and cons of various GMAT prep options and offer some advice about how to choose among them.

 Before doing that, however, it’s important to ground ourselves in how to begin any GMAT prep decision process.

-Before deciding how to prepare for the GMAT, it’s important to keep the following core principles in mind:
+Before deciding how to prep for GMAT, it’s important to keep the following core principles in mind:

 The GMAT is one part of a broader application.
 A score >700 does not automatically mean you are in really good shape for most of the top schools and the rest of the application process can be taken lightly.
 There is still an important story about your application to be told.
 A score < 700 does not mean you can’t get into HBS, either.
 MBA programs care deeply about why you are pursuing an MBA, why you want to go to that school, and what you’ll bring in terms of leadership and communication skills.
 You need to allow time after you take the GMAT to write and re-write essays, prepare your resume, gather recommendations, etc. Don’t underestimate the time it takes to do these things well.
 Sometimes, not taking the GMAT again so you have time for these activities is the right call.